The object of any bromeliad feeding program is to produce beautifully colored foliage and strong, deeply colored flower bracts.

 Within these broad guidelines, it's important to remember that the different bromeliads have somewhat different requirements.
 After all, each of these species has adapted to living in a different environment, and your goal with each species might be different (you might want large flowers in one species, for instance).
 Follow these guidelines from the Bromeliad Society International for the individual species:

-- Tillandsia.
-Soft-leaved tillandsia types can be potted; hard-leaved types should be mounted.
+- Tillandsia - Soft-leaf tillandsia types can be potted; hard-leaf types should be mounted.
 Spray hard-leaved types directly with low-nitrogen liquid fertilizer at 1/4 strength; soak occasionally.
 Treat soft-leaved types like neoregelia.